DrRetro2033/Reyveld/README.md

 # Why does it exist?

-Arceus was created to be an easier and feature rich save manager that combines elements of both save management and editing into one program.
-It started as Pokémon Manager and evolved into MudkiPC, which led into the creation of this project.
+Arceus was created to be an easier and feature rich save manager that combines elements of both save management and editing into one program, with a sprinkle of version control as well.

 ## Branch Off Into Different Timelines 🌌
 ![Branch Demo](images/render1734887464583.gif)